Edna's Ho Ho Cake Recipe

 "We made this for my sons 2nd birthday party.
 It was fantastic!
 I received all sorts of great compliments."

-"I am not saying to change the granulated sugar called for in the filling to confectioner's sugar.
+"am not saying to change the granulated sugar called for in the filling to confectioner's sugar.
 Take Try2cook4fun's advice and chill the filling while baking your cake.
-Then, after adding the remaining ingredients, beat for a good 5 minutes to make a light, fluffy filling in which the sugar is completely dissolved.
-I would change my rating of this recipe to 5-stars if it would let me."
+Then, after adding the remaining ingredients, beat for a good 5 minutes to make a light, fluffy filling in which the sugar is completely dissolved."

 "In defense of Lenetoo, there is NO confectioner's sugar listed in the filling ingredients, sillygirl.
 It calls for 'sugar', which normally means granulated sugar in a recipe.
 Confectioner's sugar would make it thicker."